valflrt/image_art/README.md

 ## exp1

-This takes an average of the color around a pixel and then finds the most distant color from the average color.
+This starts from a random image and computes the average of the colors around a pixel and then sets the new color of the pixel to the most distant color from the average color in neighboring pixels.

 <span>
 <img src="./outputs/exp1/sfxbpg.png" width="192">